vivekbhr/doctorRbite/README.md

 # doctorRbite

+Easy way to write your thesis using Rmarkdown, for doctoral students at the **Max Planck Institute of Immunobiology and Epigenetics, Freiburg**.

 This project was inspired by the [bookdown](http://github.com/rstudio/bookdown) and [thesisdown]() packages.
 Currently, the PDF and gitbook versions are fully-functional.
 The word and epub versions are developmental, have no templates behind them, and are essentially calls to the appropriate functions in bookdown.

 If you are new to working with `bookdown`/`rmarkdown`, please read over the documentation available in the `gitbook` template at https://thesisdown.netlify.com/.
 This is also available below at http://ismayc.github.io/thesisdown_book.